Quantum theory of molecular orientations: Symmetric rotational states

 \end{example}

-\begin{example}[deuterated hydrogen, \(\a_{1}\) ortho species] A simple species with bosonic nuclei is D$_2$, where ``D'' stands for deuterium.
+\begin{example}[deuterated hydrogen, \(\a_{1}\) ortho isomer] A simple isomer with bosonic nuclei is D$_2$, where ``D'' stands for deuterium.
 This is a symmetric molecule with the same symmetry group as disulfur from Example~\ref{ex:disulfur}, \(\G=\D\infty\).
 However, the equatorial-axis rotations exchange the two spin-\(1\) deuterium nuclei, resulting in a \(+1\) spin-statistics factor that is realized by the trivial irrep.
 Admissible molecular states should satisfy Eq.~\eqref{eq:symm-restriction-1} with \(\s = \a_{1}\).
-According to Table \ref{tab:species}, one way to achieve this is to pick \(\l=\t=\a_{1}\), corresponding to the \(\a_{1}\) species of D$_2$.
+According to Table \ref{tab:isomer-table}, one way to achieve this is to pick \(\l=\t=\a_{1}\), corresponding to the \(\a_{1}\) isomer of D$_2$.

 Since the rotational side transforms as the trivial irrep, identifying the basis \(\{|\k\ket\}\) is done in the same way as for symmetric molecules in Sec.~\ref{sec:symmetry}.
 Per Example~\ref{ex:disulfur}, asymmetric states \(\{|_{m}^{\ell},\om=0\ket\}\) for even \(\ell\) transform as the trivial irrep of \(\D\infty\).